 In the world of financial planning, we are fortunate, in most circumstances, to have professionals who put forth a fiduciary duty to their clients.
-This is not necessarily uncommon, but it is critical to a client to know that the recommendation being made by the planner/advisor, are free of conflicts of interest.
+This is not necessarily uncommon, but it is critical to a client to know that the recommendations being made by the planner/advisor, are free of conflicts of interest.

-As noted above, a conflict of interest, may or may not exist when the recommendation made by an advisor provides an undisclosed financial incentive to the advisor.
+As noted above, a conflict of interest may or may not exist when the recommendation made by an advisor provides an undisclosed financial incentive to the advisor.
 Regardless of whether proportional to the recommendation made to the client, it is something that needs to be disclosed.

 This leads to what I believe is how recommendations are developed.
 In our world, where products are not sold by me or other members of NAPFA, we begin with a written plan.
 What’s interesting about a comprehensive financial plan is that it will identify the need for product.
-Since we don’t sell product, we will then turn to the client and their professionals or recommend other professionals who have served our client’s needs in the past.
+Since we don’t sell product, we will then turn to the client and their professionals or recommend other professionals who have served our clients’ needs in the past.

 Most financial plans cannot be completed without the sale of product, with rare exception.
 Product in and of itself is not bad.
 In fact, it is necessary in probably 90% of the situations in which I’ve been involved both in financial planning and pre-and post-retirement planning.